John J. Loud

-John Jacob Loud (November 2, 1844 – August 10, 1916) was an American inventor known for designing the first ballpoint pen.
+John Jacob Loud (November 2, 1844 – August 10, 1916) was an American lawyer and inventor best known for inventing the ballpoint pen.

-Trained as a lawyer at Harvard College, Loud worked at the Union National Bank in Weymouth, Massachusetts as a cashier.
+Trained as a lawyer at Harvard College, Loud worked at the Union National Bank in Weymouth, Massachusetts, as a cashier.
 He was also active in his community as a member of his church, a trustee of many local organizations, and a member of local historical societies.

-Loud invented and obtained a patent for what is considered to be the first ballpoint pen in 1888; however, his invention was not commercialized and the patent would eventually lapse.
+Loud invented and obtained a patent for what is considered to be the first ballpoint pen in 1888.
+However, his invention was not commercialized, and the patent would eventually lapse.
 The modern ballpoint pen would be patented later in 1938 by László Bíró, 22 years after Loud's death.

 Early life and education

 John Jacob Loud was born in Weymouth, Massachusetts, on November 2, 1844, the only son of John White Loud and Sarah Humphrey Blanchard.
-One of his sisters, Annie Frances Loud, was a locally noted composer of "sacred music".
+One of his sisters, Annie Frances Loud, was a locally noted composer of sacred music.
 He was a descendant of Francis Loud, originally of Ipswich, Massachusetts, and Mayflower passengers William Brewster and John Alden.

-He attended school in Weymouth, graduating from Weymouth High School, and later attended Harvard College, graduating from the latter in law in the class of 1866.
+He attended school in Weymouth, graduating from Weymouth High School, and later attended Harvard College, graduating with a law degree in 1866.

 Career

 Loud was admitted to the Suffolk County Bar on February 2, 1872.
 He furthered his studies and training in law while working at the firm Jewell, Gaston & Field.
 However, he opted to join his father in the banking profession.
 In 1871, he joined his father in working for the Union National Bank as an assistant cashier.
 Upon his father's death in 1874, Loud assumed his position as a cashier and remained in that post until his resignation in 1895 for health reasons.